-The 3 wire motors are motors that we already have.
+The 3 wire motors are motors that we already had.
 The third wire is for PWM signals and therefore it doesn't need a motor controller.
-However, there is not a lot of data available on them and we only have three.
-This eliminates them from being used on the ASR.
-The 2 wire 269 motors are less expensive than the 2 wire 393 motors.
-However, they have a much lower stall current and stall torques.
-Therefore we have chosen to go with the VEX two wire 393 motors.
+However, there was not a lot of data available on them and we only had three.
+This eliminated them from being used on the ASR.
+The 2 wire 269 motors were less expensive than the 2 wire 393 motors.
+However, they had much lower stall current and stall torques.
+Therefore we chose to go with the VEX two wire 393 motors.
 The motor is a DC motor meaning it runs using DC voltage.
-That makes it ideal for our system as we are using a battery.
+That made them ideal for our system as we were using a battery.
 DC motors are very easy to control which is a necessity for the ASR.
 The motors are shown in figure 6.1.4-1 below.